JWKKWJ123/exercise/README.md

 - project: string of XNAT project ID
 - subject: string of XNAT subject ID (called PTID in the csv file)
 - scan_type: string indicating scan type (e.g. T1 or FLAIR)
-- scan_path path to scan on local computer
+- scan_path: path to scan on local computer
 - scan_label: string of label, e.g. 001_S_0001_bl, can also be called experiment label, the scans in the same experiment have the same label
 - scan_id: string of scan id that is provided during XNAT upload
 - scan_date: The time the scan was created